nmshd/documentation/_includes/scenarios/integrate/read-attribute-from-peer.md

 {% include copy-notice description="Save the `id` of the Request so that you can refer to it in the next step." %}

 All details on how to send a Request via a Message and how to receive it in general can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.

-It is also possible to use a RelationshipTemplate in order to send a Request if there is already a Relationship established between the Sender and the Recipient.
-To do this, proceed as described in the [first case], but use the `onExistingRelationship` property instead of the `onNewRelationship` property of the RelationshipTemplateContent in the `content` property of the RelationshipTemplate.
-{: .notice--info}

 ## Answer the Request